dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 existing tool at the time, that could have done the same job.

-The key thing here to remember is that every Drupal project shared the same Apache, MySQL and PHP container instance just like in native solution.
+The key thing here to remember is that every Drupal project shared the same Apache, MySQL and PHP container instance.

 Because a developer still had to know Docker in too much detail and the goal was to minimize it as much as possible, we still had some work to do to achieve